All Episodes

 Nobody holds my feet to anything else.

-North the enemies couldn't do it.
+Not if the enemies couldn't do it.

 I don't know.

-I'm just playing.
+I'm just praying.

-I'm doing a lot of prayers.
+I'm doing a lot of prayer.

-That's that's that's what that's what one of my themes today.
+That's one of my themes today.

-I I hate being a broken.
+I hate being a broken.

-The Democrats are gonna be running it.
+The Democrats are going to be running it.

-The idea is to keep their governing majorities, their voting majorities as small as possible.
+The idea is to keep their governing majorities, their voting majorities, as small as possible.

 That's why Dingy Harry cannot get anything done in the Senate now.